-Land ownership in Liberia is tied to citizenship, although acquisition of public land by foreigners is possible through leasehold.
+Land ownership in Liberia is tied to citizenship, although the acquisition of public land by foreigners is possible through leasehold.
 Leases are ordinarily for 25-50 years, but exceptions are permitted by law.
 The ownership, leasing, and use of land are governed by both statutory and customary law.
 There are basically three kinds of land in Liberia: public, private, and tribal (or communal).
-Verification of land titles is conducted at the National Archives.
+The verification of land titles is conducted at the National Archives.

 The new law will require a nationwide survey to confirm the boundaries of all customary lands.
 Under the law, a maximum of ten percent of customary lands in each community will be set aside and allocated as public land.